A century old, St. Augustine Alligator Farm is still a thrill

 Website for St. Augustine Alligator Farm

 Photographers: Annual passes and two-day early-entry photo passes can be purchased.
-(As of 2014, it was $89.95 for a photographer’s annual pass, good for admission an hour early at 8 a.m. in spring and early summer.)
+(As of 2023, it was $150 for a photographer’s annual pass, good for admission an hour early at 8 a.m.)

 Here’s the calendar of expected bird nesting in the rookery.